kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 Typically one can use both the bookmark and reminder function to not miss an important message or question.

-## Bookmark across teams using links
+## Bookmark across teams using Pins

-Instead of bookmarking, you could Copy link of important messages and <abbr title="Direct Message">DM</abbr>
+Instead of bookmarking, you can Pin important messages.
-yourself and build up a list of important messages which you can share on your team's wiki.

 ## Say "bye"

 One gigantic problem with Slack is disconnecting from work.
-Establish a **Way of working** with your team, clock off by saying "bye" at end of the working day.
+Establish a **Way of working** with your team.
+For example a simple gesture of saying "bye" at end of the working day can help.

 ## Focus time